JanardhanR/ItemCatalog/README.md

    3. some of the functions used were done as part of excercises in earlier courses and have been reused in the project.

+   4. Minimum styling has been done as it is not the focus of this project.

 ## How to open/run the project
    1. Install Vagrant and VirtualBox found [here](https://github.com/udacity/fullstack-nanodegree-vm)